 My advice for buyers thinking about a near-future purchase in the North End is to start early and work with a real estate professional who understands your needs and timeline, and ultimately someone you trust to put in the work.
 In a neighborhood like the North End, who you know matters.
 Working with a neighborhood-focused agent who has their finger on the pulse of the market and years of connections within the neighborhood will make all of the difference in your search.

-I’ve had the most success finding clients hidden gems by starting three to six months in advance and working the connections I’ve made over the past 10 years of living and working in such a close-knit community.
+I’ve had the most success finding clients hidden gems by starting three to six months in advance and working the connections I’ve made over the past decade of living and working in such a close-knit community.
 My advice for anyone looking for a “deal”?
 Stay on top of properties that may be slightly over your budget but are still sitting on the market heading into the winter months.
 Properties won’t last on the market if they are priced correctly, but you may find a motivated seller if a property was originally priced too high and their bottom line begins to soften.
 Timing is everything.

 Markets and Speciality Shops

 Golden Goose Market